mamadbah2/fouta-harvest-app/README.md

 1. **Plot List View**:
    - Overview of all agricultural plots
    - Quick status indicators
-   - Temperature, humidity, and health metrics
+   - Temperature, humidity, and health metrics at a glance

 2. **Plot Detail View**:
    - Comprehensive plot information